 One important point in how to build a pollinator garden is understanding what flowers are the best choice to bring in these helpful little creatures.
 There are dozens upon dozens of flowers that would be a great choice to plant in a pollinator garden.
 Those with bright colors, sweet smells, and high production of nectar are perfect choices as these tend to attract insects and birds.
 Here are a few of our favorite plants to grow when you build a pollinator garden.

-Learn more about organic garden and how to grow a productive, vibrant garden with a FREE viewing of my Organic Gardening Made Easy Mini-Masterclass!
+Learn more about organic gardening and non-toxic landscaping with my Organic Gardening Made Easy masterclass.

 What Are the Best Flowers for Garden Pollination?